-Every Baptist church is an autonomous, self-governing, body of believers.
-Each church is called together by God to advance the gospel of Jesus Christ in their community and throughout the world.
+Every Baptist Church is an autonomous, self-governing, body of believers.
+Each Church is called together by God to advance the Gospel of Jesus Christ in their community and throughout the world.
 Baptizing and making disciples of every believer.
-All authority is held in the local church.
+All authority is hold in the local church.
 Each church is competent to study and interpret the Bible under the illumination of the Holy Spirit.
-Each church is responsible to call and ordain pastors, deacons and appoint leaders and teachers based on each church understanding of scripture.
+Each church is responsible to call and ordain Pastor, Deacons and appoint leaders and teachers based on each church understanding of scripture.